OrdainedRat/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+    SQL manages relational databases

 2. Why do tables need a Primary Key?

+    They work as an identifier for the values of the other keys

 3. What is the name given to a table column that references the Primary Key on another table?

+    A "foreign key"

 4. What do we need in order to have a _many to many_ relationship between two tables?

+    We need an intermediary table